 Paula shares her thoughts on Veterans Day and service to the nation.

 She discusses her contribution of a virtual reality immersion video to ‘Vicarious,’ an art exhibit on the veteran experience at Elder Gallery of Contemporary Art.

-She tells the story of Staff Sergeant Dale Beatty and producing a video dedicated to him that shows the challenges of being a disabled veteran.
+She tells the story of Staff Sergeant Dale Beatty and using virtual reality technology to show the challenges of being a disabled veteran.

 Paula describes the Think Broader Foundation and her work of addressing unconscious bias in the media.